jotx/esphome-p1mini/docs/troubleshooting.md

 If you are inverting the signal in hardware (using a transistor etc) make sure that you are not also inverting in the yaml.

-If the discarded data contains a lot of "weird" sequences, like `c3e3c3c3c3c3`, `f8f8ffff`, etc, it is likely that the internal pullup resistor in the ESP chip is not working properly.
-This seems to be the case for some chips and/or meters and I am not sure why it happens.
+If the discarded data contains a lot of "weird" sequences, like `c3e3c3c3c3c3`, `f8f8ffff`, etc, it is likely that the internal pullup resistor in the ESP chip is not effective at the data rates used by the serial communication.
 When looking at the signal it might look like this:

 ![Bad signal](../images/signal-bad.jpg)

-In many cases, this can be fixed by adding an external resistor between 3.3V and the input pin (RX on a D1 mini) on the ESP module.
+In many cases, this can be fixed by adding an external resistor between 3.3V and the input pin (RX on a D1 mini, GPIO1 on the ESP32-C3-Zero) on the ESP module.
 Lower resistances are more "aggressive" and I would not recommend going below 500Ω but in many cases values as high as 5kΩ work fine!